 1.8.0+: This feature is available in Consul versions 1.8.0 and newer.

 Terminating gateways enable connectivity within your organizational network from services in the Consul service mesh to services and destinations outside the mesh.
-These gateways effectively act as Connect proxies that can represent more than one service.
-They terminate Connect mTLS connections, enforce intentions, and forward requests to the appropriate destination.
+These gateways effectively act as service mesh proxies that can represent more than one service.
+They terminate service mesh mTLS connections, enforce intentions, and forward requests to the appropriate destination.

 For additional use cases and usage patterns, review the tutorial for understanding terminating gateways.